 Your Attorney Should Be Your Ally

+The laws that apply to bicycle collisions are unique and rarely understood by people who haven’t ridden a bike since childhood.
 The police often make mistakes in investigating bicycle versus motor vehicle crashes.
 Cyclists are presumed to be at fault for riding in the road, or the sidewalk, or even the left lane of a roundabout (yes, we have dealt with all of these issues) when in reality, they have the same rights to use the road as another other vehicle.